 Iron Deficiency Anemia

-Iron deficiency anemia is the most common type of anemia, and it occurs when your body doesn’t have enough iron.
+Iron deficiency anemia (IDA) is the most common type of anemia, and it occurs when your body doesn’t have enough iron.
 Your body needs iron to make hemoglobin.
 When there isn’t enough iron in your bloodstream, the rest of your body can’t get the amount of oxygen it needs.

 Iron is a mineral.
 Most of the iron in the body is found in the hemoglobin of red blood cells and in the myoglobin of muscle cells.
 Iron is needed for transporting oxygen and carbon dioxide.
 It also has other important roles in the body.
 In people with iron deficiency anemia, the red blood cells can’t carry enough oxygen to the body because they don’t have enough iron.
 People with this condition often feel very tired.